progressdb/ProgressDB/server/docs/kms.md

 ## Overview

 - Purpose: provide a local, hardened key service used to manage master KEK and wrap per-thread DEKs.
 It keeps the high-value KEK out of the main server process and performs wrap/unwrap + encryption operations.
  - Process model: KMS runs as a separate process (spawned by the server by default).
-The server uses a small RemoteClient over a Unix Domain Socket (UDS) to call the KMS.
+The server uses a small RemoteClient over HTTP/TCP to call the KMS.
 - Threat model: protects against accidental key leakage and reduces blast radius of server compromises.
 It is NOT a replacement for HSM/cloud KMS for the highest assurance levels.

 ## Components

-- `kms` — the KMS HTTP server (separate project/binary; HTTP over UDS).
+ - `kms` — the KMS HTTP server (separate project/binary; HTTP over TCP).
 Exposes admin and crypto endpoints and persists wrapped DEKs and metadata in the configured data directory.
- - `server/pkg/kms/external.go` — client adapter used by the server to talk to KMS over the UDS.
+ - `server/pkg/kms/external.go` — client adapter used by the server to talk to KMS over HTTP/TCP.
  - The server no longer auto-spawns a KMS child by default; it can run in embedded mode (in-process) or talk to an external `progressdb-kms` process via the remote client.